 Kulldorff is correct: Fauci is not a public health expert, and his commands to wear cloth or surgical masks, lock down, and shutter businesses and schools were not based on any high-quality medical evidence.

-Disappointingly, Kulldorf seems not to disagree with his fellow roundtable witnesses in urging Americans to let culprits off the hook for Covid injection deaths and disability as well as lockdown harms.
+Disappointingly, Kulldorf seems to agree with his fellow roundtable witnesses in urging Americans to let culprits off the hook for Covid injection deaths and disability as well as lockdown harms.

 This is ironic because in declaring we should not identify or punish those who devastated millions with lockdowns and shots, Kulldorff and his two colleagues were themselves opining on subjects they’re not experts in: criminal law and prosecutorial discretion.